What Is a Stock Split?

 “When we look at a company like Apple and strictly observe the value of an investment immediately after a stock split, there really isn’t a discernable pattern in the change in wealth.
 What is noticeable is the trading volume of the stock which might be attributed to news flow.
 All this said, for long-term investors in a stock, a stock split (or reverse split) really doesn’t affect the fundamental value of the company or the wealth in your pocket,” points out Morningstar Canada’s director of Investment Research Ian Tam.

 Not at all.
 Stock splits do not alter the fundamentals of the company in any way, apart from the short-term price increases we described earlier.
 There’s no harm done in this regard if the stock doesn’t split either.

-The opposite of a stock split is a reverse stock split.
+The opposite of a stock split, which is technically called a forward stock split, is a reverse stock split.

 In the case of reverse stock splits, the company divides the number of shares that investors own, rather than multiplying them.
 As a result, the price of the shares increases.

 For instance, if you own 10 shares of Company X at $10 per share, and the company announces a 1-for-2 reverse stock split, you end up owning five shares of Company X at $20 per share.
 Usually, reverse stock splits are announced by companies that have low share prices and want to increase them--often to avoid being delisted.

 You may think that reverse stock splits are bad news for the company, but this is not always the case.
 One of the most famous examples of reverse stock splits is Citigroup (C).
 Its share price declined to under $10 during the 2008 global financial crisis and stayed there, so in 2011 the Citigroup board decided to do a reverse split of 1-for-10.
 The split took the price from $4.50 per share to $45 per share.
 The company--and the stock--survived and is now trading at around $65 per share.